apache/infrastructure-website/content/pages/project-site.md

 #### Github Pages ####

-Projects with a Git code repository can use [GitHub Pages](github-pages.html) to create a staging site for reviewing their website, and to publish the site when it is ready.
+*In theory*, projects with a Git code repository can use [GitHub Pages](github-pages.html) to create a staging site for reviewing their website, and to publish the site when it is ready.
+One project has done this as a proof-of-concept; however Infra does not have a structure in place to fully support using GitHub Pages for project websites.

 #### Jekyll ####